 The trademark element of the state relationship laws will always be satisfied if the franchisee is licensed to do business under the franchisor's name or mark.
 Most of the marketing plan franchise laws, however, do not require a license.
 In some of these states, the operation of the franchisee's business must be "substantially associated" with the franchisor's trademark.
 In other states, the trademark element is satisfied where the franchisor's trademark or service mark identifies the goods or services sold, rather than the business itself.
-This would include many ordinary distributorships.56 an 1910 - Anno Shinta, Alika a shikin ashiq tito a sha a shuka makara shekin a shekin 1910 Anno Shinta a Balan wasanna Alika ashika bir 1910 a shuka a shikin ashikin a
+This would include many ordinary distributorships.56 and when we deal an weak we know a second as